Private Wealth 2024

 FATCA

 Bermuda has a Model 2 intergovernmental agreement in place in order to be compliant with the US Foreign Account Tax Compliance Act (FATCA).
-Together with the Bermuda enabling legislation, this requires Bermuda entities that are foreign financial institutions (FFIs) to register and enter into an FFI agreement with the IRS.
+Together with the Bermuda enabling legislation, this requires Bermuda entities that are foreign financial institutions (FFIs) to register and enter into an FFI agreement with the Internal Revenue Service (IRS).
 Provided it complies with the relevant procedures and reporting obligations, a Bermuda FFI will be treated as complying with the requirements of FATCA and not subject to automatic withholding on US-source income and other US-related payments.

 CRS